-To ensure we all have access to food that is affordable & healthy our food system, along side social and economic factors, need to change.
-Whilst the change happens there are steps you can take to help ensure healthy eating on a budget.
+Whilst the change we need happens there are steps you can take to help ensure healthy eating on a budget.
 Seeds of all sorts can be sprouted vastly improving the nutrition.
-Seasonal vegetables and potential waste trimmings can be fermented into foods and drinks that support a healthy gut and robust immune system and you can wild gather super healthy plants like nettles, wild garlic and blackberries for free.
-The following tips and recipes can help steer you towards achieving a healthier diet within a tight food budget.
+Seasonal vegetables and potential waste trimmings can be fermented into foods and drinks that support a healthy gut and robust immune system and you can wild gather super nutritious plants like nettles, wild garlic and blackberries for free.

+These are challenging times but the tips and recipes on the following pages steer you towards achieving a healthier diet within a tight food budget.